 - Add in the rest of the dough ingredients and mix until incorporated.

 - With a large cookie scoop, scoop dough into 10 balls, and roll in the additional powdered erythritol.
-Please the balls on the prepared baking sheet.
+Place the balls of dough on the prepared baking sheet.
 Press down gently until they are half an inch high.

 - Bake for 10-12 minutes until they are barely golden and no longer look wet on top.
 Do not over bake or you will lose the gooey butter cookie texture.